biojava/biojava.github.io/wiki/BioJava3_Proposal.md

 <!-- -->

--   We would take full advantage of Java 6, including generics, annotations, the built-in property change support.
+-   We would take full advantage of Java 6, including generics, (@)annotations, the built-in property change support.
 Everything would be a bean - absolutely everything.

 <!-- -->

--   We would aim to be fully J2EE compliant, with the majority of components fully reusable as a bean in any other application, just like Spring's components are.
+-   We would aim to be fully Java EE compliant, with the majority of components fully reusable as a bean in any other application, just like Spring's components are.

 <!-- -->

 -   We would write a JUnit test for every single class, writing the test first then the class afterwards.
+If other test frameworks are out there we could investigate these too - one suggestion is [TestNG](http://testng.org/doc/).
 We would also write documentation for every single class with additional full documentation for each separate jar.